REMLA-8/operation/vagrant/README.md

 Make sure jq is installed on a linux system. `sudo apt-get install jq`.

-By running the following command the grafana interface will be launched
+By running the following command the grafana interface will be launched, please make sure localhost:3000 is free first or change the portforwarding in the grafana deploy file.
 ```
 ./prometheus/grafana_deploy.sh
 ```